 “We see gentrification as a continuation of structural racism,” says Jaramillo.
 “Gentrification supposedly improves the neighborhood, right?
 But who is getting the improvements?”

 It’s not working-class people who are forced out of the community, says Jaramillo.
-Instead, it’s the new, more affluent residents who move in that reap the benefits.
+Instead, it’s the more affluent residents who move in that reap the benefits.